-Seven hundred eighty-two (out of 1,459) patients reported that they were not able to make a well-informed decision regarding choosing a healthcare provider; although the majority of patients had spent significant amounts of time and effort in seeking information from various sources ( $\sim$ 13%).
-On the other hand, there were 310/1,459 people who did not find it time-consuming or labour-costly to acquire sufficient information in order to make their decision.
+Seven hundred eighty-two (out of 1459) patients reported that they were not able to make a wellinformed decision regarding choosing a health-care provider; although the majority of patients had spent significant amounts of time and effort in seeking information from various sources (~13%).
+On the other hand, there were 310/1459 people who did not find it time-consuming or labor-costly to acquire sufficient information in order to make their decision.

-Regarding the question on the effects of SES and residency status on patients' information sufficiency, the three factors that enter the modelling work are:
+Regarding the question on the effects of SES and residency status on patients' information sufficiency, the three factors that enter the modeling work are:

-- 1 'x7.SES' that represents patients' socio-economic status (SES) and takes the values 'poor' or 'nonpoor' - 2 the residency status of a patient ('x8.place'): 'res' (resident), 'nonres.urb' (non-resident from other urban areas), 'rurdelta' (from a rural area in the northern rivers delta regions) or 'remarea' (remote areas, e.g., mountainous regions) - 3 the aforementioned factor 'x43.info' represents information sufficiency.
+- i) "x7.SES" that represents patients' socio-economic status (SES) and takes the values "poor" or "nonpoor"; - ii) The residency status of a patient ("x8.place"): "res" (resident), "nonres.urb" (non-resident from other urban areas), "rurdelta" (from a rural area in the northern rivers delta regions), or "remarea" (remote areas, e.g., mountainous regions); and - iii) The aforementioned factor "x43.info" represents information sufficiency.